mrtergl/habit-tracker/README.md

 `docker pull ghcr.io/mrtergl/habit-tracker:master`

+It can be run as `docker run -p 8080:8080 ghcr.io/mrtergl/habit-tracker:master` after the image successfuly pulled

 ---

 There are two enpoints; **_/activities_** and **_/habits_**.
 A habit can be created by sending POST request with habbit name in the body: